top

 Every year in november the Thai biggest elephant gathering takes place in Surin.
 Surin is located in "ISAN" area in the northeast of Thailand.
 Elephants dance, re-create battles and play soccer.

 White elephants are the monarchy symbol.
 The king of Thailand has always several white elephants in his stables.
 A Thai reign is supposed to be lucky if the king has several white elephants.
-A few centuries ago a war happened between Burma and Thailand.
-The Burmese king wanted to steal Thai white elephants.
+A few centuries ago a war happened between Burma and Thailand as the Burmese king wanted to steal Thai white elephants.

 White elephants